Topo-pie/Scientific_research_NCKH_2024/README.md

 II.
 Data:

 The study is based on Bright Data's user research dataset collected from the API of Shopee e-commerce platform (https://github.com/luminati-io/Shopee-dataset-samples)

 A Shopee dataset sample of over 1000 products.
 Dataset was extracted using the Bright Data API.

 The dataset includes 898 rows and 17 data fields.
 The variables used in the model are described in Table 1.

 Feature -------- Description

 product_id:    	Unique identifier for products on Shopee.

-product_name:  	Product' Name
+product_name:  	Product's Name

 variation:    	Information about product variations
 category_id:  	Product category classification identifier
 brand:        	Product branding strongly influences purchasing decisions due to brand recognition and customer trust.